Rugbyman21/RR_to_do/README.md

 ## Setup

--download repository from GitHub
+-Download repository from GitHub
+-In terminal, 'bundle' the gems
+-If postgres is not running, type in 'postgres'(in the bash) -To get the table working with the app, in the terminal (in the "bash" tag of you terminal), type in 'rake db:create' -Then type in 'rake db:migrate'
+-Then type 'rake db:test:prepare'
--run "ruby app.rb" in your terminal
+-Run "ruby app.rb" in your terminal

 ## Technologies Used